-Minnesota is filled with a plethora of unique small towns with charm from the plains-based towns in Southern Minnesota, to the pine lodge towns in Northern Minnesota, and everything else in between.
+Minnesota is filled with many unique small towns with charm, from the plains-based towns in Southern Minnesota to the pine lodge towns in Northern Minnesota and everything else in between.

-What I love about Minnesota is the fact that visiting each town and each city is not about visiting a small town, just ’cause, or ooh ‘nother one down, check it off the list…
+What I love about Minnesota is that visiting each town and each city is not about visiting a small town, just ’cause, or ooh ‘nother one down, check it off the list…

-It’s really about choosing what you want in a small town since there is so much variety of scenery and vibes from one town to the next.
+It’s really about choosing what you want in a town since there is so much variety of scenery and vibes from one city to the next.
 They are great destinations to book a flight and explore.